Drew is in his early forties, and Kristine is in her late thirties. Neither has been married before. They have...

 Successful Communication Techniques

-From the start, couples receive a manual written by Dr. Rein that summarizes the research on how successful couples communicate.
+From the start, couples receive Dr. Rein’s most recent book that summarizes the research on how successful couples communicate.

 Feedback and Guidance